BEAUTY Nails

 paper thin nails

 Ugh.
 These poor babies.
-I had gel nails on twice in a row and picked off both sets.
-This tore my paper thin nails to shreds and left them cut up and damaged.
-I had to chop them down just to be able to deal with every day life.
+I had gel nails on twice and picked off both sets.
+This tore my paper-thin nails to shreds and left them cut up and damaged.
+I had to chop them down just to be able to deal with everyday life.

 paper thin nails